 You can determine which financial dimensions from the chart of accounts are available for basic budgeting and budget control.
 When you configure budget control, you define budget intervals, budget cycle time spans, budget thresholds, budget managers, budget groups, and the calculation that is used to check for available budget funds.
 The available budget funds can be verified when source documents and accounting journals are entered.
 You can view the status and history of budget register entries, budget control statistics, actual versus budgeted amounts, budget details, and budget funds available.

-This topic has been updated to include information about features that were added or changed for Microsoft Dynamics AX 2012 R2.
-See the section “New or changed for Microsoft Dynamics AX 2012 R2,” later in the topic.
+This topic includes information about features that were added or changed for Microsoft Dynamics AX 2012 R2.
+This information also applies to AX 2012 R3.
+See the section later in this topic.

 Organizations typically prepare an operating budget that spans one or two years, and a capital budget that spans multiple years.
 An operating budget might include a spending plan for continuing services and short-term initiatives.
 A capital budget might include a spending plan for asset acquisitions and construction projects.

 In Budgeting, you can configure and set up budget planning processes based on the budget cycles and ledger for your organization.
 The budget planning processes contain stages and workflows that automatically route budget plans for review and approvals.
 The budget plans contain data in multiple scenarios that can be compared and analyzed, so that you can develop and adopt optimal budget proposals that work well for your organization.